Skip to main content

 Every time you apply a filter, Brightspot saves it along with the search criteria under the Recent Searches list.

 Brightspot resets the global filters when you change the content type.
 For example, if you first search for articles with status Draft, and then search for images, Brightspot resets the status to Published.
 You can retain the values for global filters and content type filters as you change content types by setting a Sticky Search setting.
-For details, see Global site settings.
+For details, see Sites and settings.

 Customizing search results